 How do assess your students’ language proficiency in each unit?

 By early May, my ebook tentatively titled Modern Language Proficiencies: Can -Do Strategies will be available at Smashwords.
 This ebook covers Can-Do statements and strategies for speaking, listening, reading, and writing plus it has sections on the role of vocabulary, grammar, culture, textbooks and mobile devices in the development of these proficiencies.
 The major emphasis is on speaking.

 To help your beginning and more advanced students move toward spontaneous speaking, I have developed 5 Visual activities/games for any modern language (no words) and have developed 28 Spanish activities for students.
 I am developing activities based on the NCSSFL-ACTFL Can-Do Statements.
 Teacherspayteachers: http://bit.ly/tpthtuttle

-My ebook, 90 Mobile Learning Modern Language Activities, is available at http://bit.ly/90mlact.You can instantly use these many communication activities in your classroom with even beginning students when only half the class has mobile devices.
+My ebook, 90 Mobile Learning Modern Language Activities, is available at http://bit.ly/90mlact.You can instantly use these many communication and cultural activities in your classroom with even beginning students when only half the class has mobile devices.
 It can be downloaded as a pdf.